buildpacks/rfcs/text/0000-export-to-oci.md

 - `previous-image`: `bar/my-previous-app`
 - `image`: `my-app-image`

+The `<layout-dir>` is set with the default value `/layout-repo`

 `run-image` and `image` arguments are treated in the same way as previous examples, and for `previous-image` argument the looking up images rules are applied and Lifecycle will look at path `/index.docker.io/bar/my-previous-app` for a image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.

-The `analyzed.toml` file es expected to be updated with the previous image section and the new label `name` will be also be there with the path to the `previous-image`
+The `analyzed.toml` file es expected to be updated with the `previous-image.reference` containing the path and the digest of the `previous-image`

 ```=toml
 [run-image]